-The study Personnel as a strategic resource seeks to produce information and operating models for implementing sustainable reforms, managing change and human resources, changing the way we work and promoting job resources.
-The project also provides information on means for municipal reform and promotion of the culture of experimentation.
-The project’s scientific novelty emerges from the way it brings together two lines of research, HR management and work engagement, which have not previously been explored together.
+The study Personnel as a strategic resource aimed to produce information and operating models for implementing sustainable reforms, managing change and human resources, changing the way we work and promoting job resources.
+The project also provided information on opportunities for municipal reform and on ways to encourage the culture of experimentation.
+The scientific novelty of the project lies in bringing together two lines of research, HR management and work engagement, which have not previously been explored together.

-The research comprises two sub-projects, which are implemented by the University of Vaasa and the Finnish Institute of Occupational Health.
+The research comprised two sub-projects, which were implemented by the University of Vaasa and the Finnish Institute of Occupational Health.

 Real-time evaluation of reforms

-As part of the ARTTU2 Research Programme, a real-time evaluation (RTE) of the reforms is conducted between 2016 and 2017.
-The evaluation will regularly produce up-to-date information on the health, social services and regional government reform and the Municipality of the Future reform.
-The RTE research shares common aspects with the Change support programme and Municipalities 2021 programme run by the Association of Finnish Local and Regional Authorities.
+As part of the ARTTU2 Research Programme, a real-time evaluation (RTE) of the reforms was conducted between 2016 and 2017.
+The evaluation produced up-to-date information on the health, social services and regional government reforms and the future role and functions of cities and municipalities.
+The RTE research shared common aspects with the Change support programme and Municipalities 2021 programme run by the Association of Finnish Local and Regional Authorities.

-The RTE research started in autumn 2016 and is to continue until the end of 2017.
-The evaluation takes a multiple-constituency approach, using the reform's working documents, questionnaires and group interviews as research material.
+The RTE research was started in autumn 2016 and completed at the end of 2017.
+The evaluation took a multiple-constituency approach, using the reform's working documents, questionnaires and group interviews as research material.